 In this example, you want data that is older than 7 days in the target index pattern

-to roll up once a day into the index
+to roll up into the

-rollup_logstash.
+rollup_logstash index.
 You’ll bucket the

 rolled up data on an hourly basis, using 60m for the time bucket configuration.